munechika-koyo/cherab_lhd/docs/source/user/contribution.rst

 .. note::

-    Before you start developing, please ensure that your code remains clean and consistent by installing pre-commit.
+    Before you start developing, please ensure that your code remains clean and consistent by pre-commit system.
     Running the following command will automatically set up the hooks::

-        pixi run pre-commit-install
+        pixi run hooks

 .. tab-set::